+Place the baking sheet of cookies in the oven.
 Bake the cookies for 8 minutes on 375 degrees.
 The cookies will not be brown at all.
 Unless you accidentally cook them for 10 minutes, then the edges will be brown.
-Pull the cookies out of the oven and cool for five minutes on the pan before moving them to a cookie rack to cool.
+Pull the cookies out of the oven and cool for five minutes on the pan before moving them to a cookie wire rack to cool.

 While the cookies are cooling, combine milk, powdered sugar, and almond extract for the icing for the cookies.
+Whisk the ingredients together to form an almond glaze.
 Yes, more almond extract.
 When the icing is done and the cookies are cooled, spoon the icing over the top of the cookies.

 Smooth the icing on the cookies with the back of the spoon.
 Ice all of the cookies and let the icing set before serving or storing the cookies.

 These cookies are naturally best served with milk.
 A cold glass of milk and an almond meltaway are just what Santa will want on the cookie plate this Christmas!

 These almond butter cookies can be changed up for Christmas or Easter.
 Here are ideas on changing the basic white version of these shortbread cookies.